BA (Hons) Creative Advertising with MarketingSouthwark Campus

 Why Advertising at LSBU?

-- Top 5 in London for graduate prospects in Marketing (Complete University Guide 2019).
+- No. 1 in London for Graduate Prospects in Marketing (Complete University Guide 2021)

 - Elephant Studios: multi-million pound studio facilities at the forefront of digital technologies and multimedia practice for creative students.

 - Inspiring location: we’re a short walk from the Southbank Centre, National Theatre, BFI IMAX, Tate Modern, Royal Festival Hall, The Old Vic Theatre, and The Young Vic.

 - Top 4 amongst London competitors for learning resources and opportunities in Marketing (National Student Survey 2018).

 - Our International Live Brief module offers students the opportunity to work in international, interdisciplinary teams to develop a solution to a real-world problem.
 Read about one of our student's experience.